Which certification is best for you?

 In the case of the CSCS, the enrollment period from exam registration is 120 days.
 That’s roughly 4 months!

 4 months is much lower than many certs will allow, which typically ranges from 6 to 12 months.
+How long to become a personal trainer varies depending on study habits and so will the time to become a strength and conditioning specialist.

 In any case, with adequate preparation and good time management, it shouldn’t take you more than 3 months to be test ready.